WHAT WE BELIEVE

 In the creation of all things, God created human beings, male and female, in His own glorious image.
 God bestowed on them the glory and joy of loving fellowship with Himself, He made them sinless and equal in dignity and worth, and He wisely created them for complimentary roles in the contexts of marriage, family, and the local church.

 As a result of the disobedience and rebellion of our first parents (Adam and Eve), the human race fell from its perfect condition in fellowship with God into a condition of decay, sorrow, sin, death, and separation from God.
-The world we see is not the world that was; and who we are is not who we were originally meant to be.
+The world we see is not the world that was, and who we are is not who we were originally meant to be.
 We are far from home.
 In this fallen condition, all men and women are now sinful by nature and by choice, deserving of divine punishment, and entirely unable to remedy the situation.
 We stand utterly in need of God’s redeeming grace, which He is pleased to give through His Son, Jesus Christ.

 The Son of God came into the world as a man amongst men—God in the flesh.
 Jesus was and remains fully divine and fully human in his one Person.
-He was conceived by the power of the Holy Spirit in the womb of a virgin, He lived a life of perfect righteousness on our behalf, He bore the divine punishment for our sins in His death at Calvary, and He bodily rose from the grave on the third day—proving His divine identity and overcoming the reign of sin, death, and Satan.
+He was conceived by the power of the Holy Spirit in the womb of a virgin, He lived a life of perfect righteousness on our behalf, He bore the divine punishment for our sins in His death at the cross, and He bodily rose from the grave on the third day—proving His divine identity and overcoming the reign of sin, death, and Satan.

 He now sits at God’s right hand in heaven, He is gathering His people to Himself from all corners of the earth through the ministry of the gospel, He continually intercedes for us, and He will return one day to finish God’s restoration process.

 God’s gift of salvation in Christ is freely offered to all and is received, not by works or merit, but by faith alone in Christ alone.
-All who by God’s grace come to saving faith in Christ: the Spirit of God now dwells within them in new spiritual life (regeneration), they are eternally forgiven of all sins and credited with the righteousness of Christ in a new standing before the Father (justification), they are made the beloved sons and daughters of God (adoption), they are being shaped into the likeness of Christ through life’s pilgrimage (sanctification), they will never perish or fall from grace (preservation), and they will be kept by God until they inherit glorified bodies in God’s eternal, glorified kingdom (glorification.)
+All who by God’s grace come to saving faith in Christ: the Spirit of God now dwells within them and has given them new spiritual life (regeneration), they are eternally forgiven of all sins and credited with the righteousness of Christ in a new standing before the Father (justification), they are made the beloved sons and daughters of God (adoption), they are being shaped into the likeness of Christ through life’s pilgrimage (sanctification), they will never perish or fall from grace (preservation), and they will be kept by God until they inherit glorified bodies in God’s eternal, glorified kingdom (glorification.)

 All who place their faith in Jesus Christ are brought into His one universal Church, composed of all believers and true churches world-wide.
 A local church is an outpost of Christ’s eternal Kingdom and is meant to be a foretaste of what will come upon His return.
 Each local church is commissioned by God to proclaim His gospel, preach His Word, love and serve one another, do the work of faithful evangelism, make disciples, and observe the ordinances of Baptism and the Lord’s Supper.